 Research in Human-Computer Interaction at Aalto University is internationally recognized for contributions to computational design and interaction.
 CSRankings.com ranks Aalto University as #4 in Europe in the field of HCI.
 The groups are also part of FCAI, the Finnish Center for Artificial Intelligence.

-Required background for the Human-Computer Interaction major includes a track record in:
+Required background for Human-Computer Interaction includes track record in:

 Knowledge of one or more the following areas is considered an advantage:

 The student selection process is competitive and the best applicants are selected according to the following evaluation criteria:

 During the evaluation of eligible applications, the applicants’ previous study success and contents of the previous degree(s) are checked first.
 Only the applications who pass this preliminary evaluation will be evaluated against the full set of criteria listed above.